Welcome to our series of Shopify reviews - in this article we compare Shopify vs Magento.

 When you’ve got an awesome brand and idea to launch, you’re much better off choosing a platform that can be operational faster and customised more cost effectively, so you can be out there and trading.

 No doubt, Magento is a robust and solid platform.
-It’s got over 240,000 users worldwide and with good reason.
-But keep in mind that Shopify has over 500,000 users worldwide, and a large part of the reason why Shopify is leading the numbers game is that it is easier to use.
+It has over 250,000 users worldwide and with good reason.
+But keep in mind that Shopify has over 1 million users worldwide, and a large part of the reason why Shopify is leading the numbers game is that it is easier to use.